6.60. kink/io/SCANNER

 • C.on_error($error): default = a fun which raises an exception

-If a line is fetched, `scan_line` tail-calls $success with a str of the line.
+If "\n" is reached, `scan_line` tail-calls $success with a `str`.
+The `str` contains "\n" at the back.

 If an IO error occurs, `scan_line` tail-calls $error with an `exception`.